MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -ForceUseProxyOnly
-Specifies whether to force the device to use only the proxy.
+Removes whether to force the device to use only the proxy.

 ```yaml
 Type: SwitchParameter